 The plant’s root system is capable of wild and rapid expansion and can invade and damage asphalt and concrete infrastructure.
 The roots are also capable of disrupting channels and the flow of waste and water.
 These are some of the reasons the World Conservation Union classifies Fallopia Japonica (Japanese knotweed) as one of the most invasive plant species on the planet.

-Under the Wildlife and Countryside Act of 1981, it is illegal to “plant or otherwise grow in the wild” Japanese Knotweed.
-A report from Defra indicated that a national eradication programme for the invasive plant would cost more than £1.5 billion.
-As an alternative, government agreed to release the Japanese psyllid insect, which feeds on Japanese Knotweed into the wild.
-Yet, for the most part, Japanese Knotweed is untamed in the UK and government presently relies on the general public assist in the eradication of this tough, bamboo-like plant.
+Under the Wildlife and Countryside Act of 1981, it is illegal to “plant or otherwise grow in the wild” Japanese knotweed.
+A report from Defra indicated that a national removal programme for the invasive plant would cost more than £1.5 billion.
+As an alternative, government agreed to release the Japanese psyllid insect, which feeds on Japanese knotweed into the wild.
+Yet, for the most part, Japanese knotweed is untamed in the UK and government presently relies on the general public assist in the removal of this tough, bamboo-like plant.

 What makes the species so invasive is its unusual ability to survive and prosper in a variety of soil compositions.
 One of the risks of the plant is that it can compromise the natural chemical composition of the soil and thus cause the destruction of natural plant life.

 knotweed is an exotic plant species that now exists in 39 of the 50 states in the US as well as in New Zealand and the United Kingdom.

 knotweed grows uncontrollably, taking over its entire surroundings.
 It is also extremely difficult to eradicate, which can only be accomplished by killing the roots.
 Clipping, cutting or trimming the plant will only lead to more aggressive growing as shoots grow back immediately.